AndreRudolph/impulsephp-doc/docs/routing.md

 <a name="introduction"></a>
 ## Introduction
-Routing is a key concept of a full stack framework and therefore essential.
+Routing is a key mechanism of a full stack framework and therefore essential.
 A route defines an entry point (e.g. an URI) of the application and refers to a specific callback or function that handles incoming requests that match this route.

 For a general overview of the routing concept, you can read the symfony's <a href="https://symfony.com/doc/current/routing.html" target="_blank">documentation</a>.